About us

 Editor

-Yian Ping was a senior correspondent at Lianhe Zaobao where she wrote big reads and features.
-She has worked as a journalist, a museum curator and a TV producer.
-She has lived in Beijing, Hong Kong, Manila, Wellington and Singapore where she is now based.
-Yian Ping volunteers for the community-initiated Oral History Project (oralhistoryproject.sg) and interviews pioneers from the Singapore culture scene.
-In her free time, she enjoys writing short stories, essays and poems in Chinese.
+Yian Ping is the founding editor of ThinkChina.
+She was a senior correspondent at Lianhe Zaobao (LHZB) where she wrote big reads and features.
+She has worked as a journalist, a museum curator and a TV producer while maintaining a regular column in LHZB for over 20 years.
+She has lived in various cities, including Beijing, Hong Kong, Manila, Wellington and Singapore.
+She also oversaw LHZB's oral history project celebrating the paper's centennial.

 Charlene Chow

-Charlene Chow is the content editor at ThinkChina.
+Charlene Chow is the Assistant Editor at ThinkChina.
 She was previously with the Singapore Foreign Service where she worked at various desks and was posted abroad.
 She later joined a food magazine where she produced features, personality profiles and other print and online stories.
 She enjoys exploring the worlds of people, culture and food.

 Candice Chan